apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 <img src="/images/blog/chopin-error.png" class="post-img">

 ### Chopin
-  - Go to [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope), check if you authorize both of your google sheets
+  - Go to [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope), check if you authorize both of your google sheets.
+  - Check if you use the same log-in methods for logging in Telescope and opening a Chopin store by click the setting button (<i class="fas fa-cog"></i>) and visit your [Telescope account](https://telescope.apiobuild.com/settings).
+Try sign out completely and log in again by selecting `Sign in with Google` in the pop-up window.

 ### Google Sheet Data
   - In catalog sheet, there should be no empty lines between rows.
   - In the catalog sheet, `name` of each product can not be empty nor can be characters other than numbers or alphabets.
+No spaces either.
 Product names must be unique.

 ### Browser
   - Pop-up blocker might disrupt the google sheet authorization process.
 Disable the plug-in, and try again from [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope)